runirudh/EPLstats/README.md

   e) team wins/loss/draws

   f) **team's response to a conceded goal** // data for this needs to be added, in particular the order of goals leading to final scoreline
-    <in particular time horizon is of little interest, since it does not seem good for a model learning process
+    <in particular time horizon is of little interest, since it does not seem likely
-     that a team scores in the first half or the second half.
+     that a team scores in the first half or the second half (atleast for learning).
 Whereas a hypothesis of a team scoring after having been scored on, or a team's ability to hold onto a lead seems to have some merit to it>

      If we have this information we can add rewards to our chain and build a markov decision process problem, & traverse the chain so as to max./min reward.

   g) Transfer budget

-  More predictor variables can be added.
-But it needs to be ascertained that these aren't correlated and are iid.

 Using **data from 2020-21 season** to be able to test our predictions on full range of data.